An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants

 are equal on \eqref{eq:TripleOverlap}.
 Thus we can form a new family of metrics by interpolating between $g_{\sP'}$ on

-and the pullback metrics \eqref{eq:PullbackMetrics} .
-By further shrinking the tubular neighborhoods $\tilde\sU'(X^\ell,\sP,g_{\sP})$ for $\sP<\sP'$ and taking a sufficiently small neighborhood $\tilde\sU'(X^\ell,\sP',g_{\sP'})$ we can assume this interpolated family is locally flat with respect to $\tilde\sU'(X^\ell,\sP',g_{\sP'})$ on
+and the pullback metrics \eqref{eq:PullbackMetrics}.
+By further shrinking the tubular neighborhoods, $\tilde\sU'(X^\ell,g_{\sP})$, for $\sP<\sP'$ and taking a sufficiently small neighborhood, $\tilde\sU'(X^\ell,g_{\sP'})$, we can assume this interpolated family is locally flat with respect to $\tilde\sU'(X^\ell,g_{\sP'})$ on

-Then, apply the flattening procedure of Lemma \ref{lem:FlatteningMetrics} to this interpolated family.
-Because this family is already flat with respect to $\tilde\sU'(X^\ell,\sP',g_{\sP'})$ for $\bx$ in the open space \eqref{eq:NghOfLowerDiagonals}, the flattening procedure does not change the interpolated family there.
-Thus, the new, flattened family satisfies both properties of the conclusion of the lemma, completing the induction. \end{proof}
+Now apply the flattening procedure of Lemma \ref{lem:FlatteningMetrics} to this interpolated family.
+Because this family is already flat with respect to $\tilde\sU'(X^\ell,g_{\sP'})$ for $\bx$ in the open space \eqref{eq:NghOfLowerDiagonals}, the flattening procedure does not change the interpolated family there.
+Hence, the new flattened family satisfies Items \eqref{item:FlatteningMetrics2_1} and \eqref{item:FlatteningMetrics2_2}, completing the induction. \end{proof}